spirit-island/spirit-island-mod/CUSTOM.md

   - Set the state to match the element
   - Stack elements on top of each other as needed
   - Once all thresholds are set press the "Update Threshold" button (the top one)
-  - Note: for thresholds with OR, i.e. Trickster, you'll need to manually edit the json file to add a second threshold at the exact same coordinates as the other one
+  - Note: for thresholds with OR (i.e. Trickster), you'll need to manually edit the json file to add a second threshold at the exact same coordinates as the other one
 - Extra setup:
   - Create object and place on top of spirit panel
   - Tag object with "Setup"